 All traffic signs installed on or near a road must be authorised by the relevant road controlling authority.
-The legal requirements for traffic signs are given in the Land Transport Rule (Traffic Control Devices 2004) and any associated amendments .
+The legal requirements for traffic signs are given in Land Transport Rule: Traffic Control Devices 2004 and amendments .

-If you are unable to locate a sign please contact us.
+If you are unable to locate a sign, email firstname.lastname@example.org for assistance.

-The copyright of these specifications are the property of the NZ Transport Agency (NZTA).
-Reproduction of the traffic sign figures on this web site do not require copyright approval.
-The downloadable files can be used for commercial and non-commercial purposes without NZTA's approval.
+The copyright of the traffic sign specifications on this website is the property of Waka Kotahi NZ Transport Agency (Waka Kotahi).
+Reproduction of the traffic sign images does not require copyright approval, except where specifically noted on the sign or symbol.
+The downloadable files can be used for commercial and non-commercial purposes without approval of Waka Kotahi.

-The traffic sign figures available on this web site should not be used in any visual media (eg, roadside advertising) which is installed on a road or in a place visible from the road unless it is a legitimate traffic sign authorised by the relevant road controlling authority.
+The traffic sign images available on this website must not be used in any visual media (eg, roadside advertising) which is installed on a road or in a place visible from a road unless it is a legitimate traffic sign authorised by the relevant road controlling authority.
 See Land Transport Rule: Traffic Control Devices 2004.

-The NZTA does not encourage the use of non-standard traffic sign formats (ie, those not depicted in these web specifications) in any visual media.
-The standard shape, colour and legend of traffic signs have been carefully designed to help road users quickly see and understand traffic signs.
-Repeated use of non-standard traffic sign formats in all forms of media could result in the road users' quick recognition and correct response to traffic signs being diminished.
+Waka Kotahi does not encourage the use of non-standard traffic sign formats (ie, those not depicted in the specifications on this website) in any visual media.
+The standard shape, colour and legend of traffic signs have been carefully designed to help road users quickly see and understand them.